 - Regional training: Training was delivered across the region with 36 people attending training on health litigation and 37 being trained on prison health and rights.

 Programme activity by country 2016-17

 (select country on map to see details)

-ARASA is a regional partnership of non-governmental organisations working together to promote a human rights approach to HIV/AIDS and TB in Southern Africa through capacity building and advocacy.
-The organisation was established as a project of the Legal Assistance Centre in 2002 as an initial partnership of five NGOs working to promote a human rights based response to HIV in the Southern African Development Community.
+ARASA is a regional partnership of non-governmental organizations working together to promote a human rights approach to HIV/AIDS and TB in Southern Africa through capacity building and advocacy.
+The organization was established as a project of the Legal Assistance Centre in 2002 as an initial partnership of five NGOs working to promote a human rights-based response to HIV in the Southern African Development Community.
 In 2006, ARASA was registered as an independent organization in the form of a trust in Windhoek, Namibia.
-It currently has 106 partner organisations representing diverse stakeholders, including networks of People Living with HIV/AIDS (PLHIV), key populations groups, women’s groups, youth groups, and religious leaders.
-ARASA conducts its work under two programme areas: (i) Training and Capacity Strengthening (including an online training facility); and (ii) Advocacy.
+It currently has 106 partner organizations representing diverse stakeholders, including networks of people living with HIV/AIDS (PLHIV), key populations groups, women’s groups, youth groups, and religious leaders.
+ARASA conducts its work under two programme areas: (i) training and capacity strengthening (including an online training facility); and (ii) advocacy.
 Both programme areas have international, regional and national components.

 The organization’s main mission is to support populations, in particular vulnerable groups or key populations, in exercising their right to access information and adequate health services.
 It commits itself to ethics and gender related aspects as the areas in which Enda Santé will direct its focus for the coming years.

 Enda operates as a community-based civil society organization, which contributes to the response to HIV and malaria, and invests in reproductive health, equity, gender and human rights.
 Staff strength is 98, and is composed of professionals of diverse nationalities, roughly 25% of whom are women.
 Oversight is provided by a board of directors, an executive body, and a directorate.